 Of course, no trip to Brittany would be complete without sampling its cuisine.
 Brittany is known for its fabulous seafood, particularly oysters, scallops and lobsters, and for its traditional crepes and gallettes (savoury crepes), washed down with a cup of Breton apple cider.
 Guebernez is surrounded by a wide variety of dining options, from cosy creperies and friendly, family-run table d'hotes to sophisticated restaurants.
 Pictured here is the terrace at Merlin, a stylish restaurant overlooking the Lac de Guerledan.

 Central Brittany is wonderfully unspoilt, with rolling hills, forests, wild flower meadows, traditional stone-built farms and fields of grazing cattle.
-Alongside tourism, the region has managed to preserve its country heritage and traditional farming is still very much alive.
-Life moves at a slow pace here, which makes it the perfect place to get away from the stresses and strains of city life.
-Guebernez is the perfect base to explore the best of rural Brittany.
+Alongside tourism, the region has managed to preserve its countryside heritage and traditional farming is still very much alive.
+Life moves at a slow pace here and there is very little traffic, which makes it the perfect place to get away from the stresses and strains of city life.
+Guebernez is the ideal base to explore the best of rural Brittany.